ravil-gasanov/ravil-gasanov.github.io/_posts/2023-04-25-HOWTO-Learn.md

 First, we focus on the material.
 After we have thoroughly familiarized ourselves with the topic, we can make use of the diffuse mode of thinking.

 In diffuse mode, we let our brains wander, rather than focus on anything specific.
 The free flow of information allows our brain to think more creatively and make new connections.
-This deepens our understanding of the material and improves retention.
-This is backed by research, and there is also a lot of anecdotal evidence, where scientists get their *aha* moments during routine activities, like taking a walk.
+This way, we deepen our understanding of the material and improve retention.
+The importance of diffuse thinking is backed by research, and there is also a lot of anecdotal evidence, where scientists get their *aha* moments during routine activities, like taking a walk.

 ## Chunking
 A chunk is a unit of information that we consolidate through repeated exposure or practice.
 It is a neural pathway that encodes an idea or an action.